Legal Description: District Lot 185, Block 67, Lots 23-24.

 In 1963 the house was for sale.

-In December 1964, a wrecking company was demolishing the house.
+In December 1964, a wrecking company demolished the house.

 By September 1965, a new apartment building was on the site.
 It was called “The Pallisades.”